IvanAksionau/appium/README.md

 # Maven commands:
 - mvn test - so <activeByDefault>true</activeByDefault> profile will be executed, configured into pom.xml
-- mvn test -Pregression - so you can execute a specific test profile(ex. 'regression'), configured into pom.xml
+- mvn test -Psmoke - so you can execute a specific test profile(ex. 'smoke'), configured into pom.xml
 - mvn test -Demulator.name=emulator-5554 - so you can specify any property

 # Commands to run Jenkins: